MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-765-Direct-Loan-Servicing-Regular/subpart-F-Required-Use-Operation-Agency-Security/section-765.252.md

 (3) The lease does not contain an option to purchase; and

-(4) The lease does not hinder the future operation or success of the farm, or, if the borrower has ceased to operate the farm, the requirements specified in § 765.253 are met; and
+(4) The lease does not hinder the future operation or success of the farm, or, if the borrower has ceased to operate the farm, the requirements specified in § 765.253 are met.
+Leases for nonfarm enterprises, such as solar farms, which take significant acreage of the operation out of agriculture production are not authorized.
+Non-productive land may be considered for this type of lease; and.

 (5) The lease and any contracts or agreements in connection with the lease must be reviewed and approved by the Government.